M.I.A. (rapper): Fashion and style

 M.I.A. was once denied entry into a Marc Jacobs party, but subsequently DJed at the designer's 2008 fashion show afterparty, and modelled for "Marc by Marc Jacobs" in Spring/Summer 2008.
 M.I.A.'s fashion and style landed her on Vogue's 10 Best Dressed of 2008.
 She turned down her inclusion on People magazine's list of the "50 Most Beautiful People in the World" the same year.
 M.I.A.'s status as a style icon, trendsetter and trailblazer is globally affirmed, with her distinct identity, style, and music illuminating social issues of gender, the third world, and popular music.
 Critics point out that such facets of her public persona underline the importance of authenticity, challenging the globalised popular music market, and demonstrating music's strive to be political.
 Her albums have been met with acclaim, often heralded as "eclectic" for possessing a genre all their own, "packaging inherent politics in the form of pleasurable dance music."
 M.I.A.'s artistic efforts to connect this "extreme eclecticism" with issues of exile, war, violence and terrorism are both commended and criticised.
 Commentators laud M.I.A.'s use and subversion of her refugee and migrant experiences, through the weaving of musical creativity, artwork and fashion with her personal life as having dispelled stereotypical notions of the immigrant experience.
 This gives her a unique place in popular music, while demanding new responses within popular music, media and fashion culture.
 M.I.A. has been the muse of designers Donatella Versace and Bartley and photographers Rankin and David Bailey, whose spread documents the British musicians who defined the sound and style of rock 'n' roll.
-On 1 July 2012 Maya attended the Atelier Versace Show in Paris, wearing clothing inspired from the designer's 1992 collection.
+On 1 July 2012 M.I.A. attended the Atelier Versace Show in Paris, wearing clothing inspired from the designer's 1992 collection.
 In 2013 she released her own Versace Collection.